victor6567758/15127d69-57fd-446b-837f-ca4565b3fd3a/README.md

 For merge operation over 3 sorted lists I used a trivial technique, because we have only 3 of them (https://en.wikipedia.org/wiki/Merge_algorithm)

+Controller tests `QueueControllerTest` could be more lightweight like with `MockMvc`, for example.
+I prefer to keep only validation/transformation logic in controllers.

+In real PROD project I would use `ObectMaper` or similar to create response objects like `QueueDataResponse`.
+The main idea is not to allow model POJOs directly for REST endpoints.

 ## Run/Build project
 - Build: ```mvn clean install```
 - Run with local profile: ```mvn spring-boot:run -Dspring-boot.run.profiles=local```